itsaky/RestDBAuthenticator/README.md

 # RestDBAuthenticator
 This library helps you to authenticate users using restdb.io database.

 You will need to setup restdb.io before using this library.
-Watch [this](http://youtube.com/itsaky) video to learn what & how to setup.

 ## Download
 Add library to your project using gradle